MaxManausa/LuxPersona/README.md

 # FingerBows

-I want to prove that it is easy to make a fun handtracking game for the Quest 2 and HoloLens 2.
+I wanted to prove that it is easy to make a fun handtracking game for the Quest 2 and HoloLens 2.
+After doing it, I can admit that it was a little challenging, but overall easy.
+All it takes are some good Joost blog posts and initial project set-ups, a little youtube videos here and there, and you're golden.

+Check the branches, there are builds for HoloLens 2, Quest 2 Passthrough Overlay, Quest 2 Passthrough Underlay, and Quest 2 AR/VR
+(which means it can switch between AR and VR).

 I think FingerBows is a good idea because it brings the fun aspect of archery and hitting your target into AR, where a virtual crossbow can follow your finger, no real actual arrows can hurt anyone, and you’re able to